GrantsTracks2121/quartz-hugo/content/_index.md

 ---
 enableTOC: false
-title: It Rolls Through All Things
+title: The Way Things Are
 datecreated: 2023-06-18
 tags:
   - 🌱Seedling